stcarrez/ada-util/README.md

 Ahven or AUnit to help in writing unit tests.
 Ahven is the default testing framework as it provides better reports.

+## Version 2.6.0  - Under development
+  - New encoder/decoder for Base32

 ## Version 2.5.0  - Aug 2022
   - New examples to illustrate the IO stream composition
   - New examples for JSON parser and Util.Beans.Objects